Financial Planning for Alzheimer's and Dementia Care

 Medicaid

-Medicaid is a joint state and federal program that provides health insurance for low-income individuals and families.
+Medicaid is a joint state and federal program providing health insurance for low-income people and families.
 With each state managing its own Medicaid program, coverage for Alzheimer's, dementia or memory care varies.
-A critical aspect of Medicaid eligibility is the three-year "look back" period, during which officials may examine financial transactions to ensure no assets were transferred below market value to meet eligibility requirements.
+A critical aspect of Medicaid eligibility is the three-year "look back" period, during which officials examine financial transactions to ensure no assets were transferred below market value to meet eligibility requirements.

 3. 3